A maximum principle argument for the uniform convergence of graph Laplacian regressors: Proof of Main results

 We know that the Jacobian of the exponential map $J_x$ satisfies

 (see Section 2.2. in \cite{BIK2}) so we can actually write

-where the $O$ term depends on a uniform bound on all derivatives of $H$ up to order three and on the intrinsic dimension $m$.
-We notice that the first term on the right hand side of the above expression drops due to the radial symmetry of the kernel, and also that the second term is equal to
+where $|R| \leq C(\|h\|_{C^3},m,\eta) \e$, with the constant depending at most linearly in $\|h\|_{C^3}$. \nc We notice that the first term on the right hand side of the above expression drops due to the radial symmetry of the kernel, and also that the second term is equal to

 The bottom line is that, as anticipated in \eqref{eq:nlcon},